rithikamalve/studio/info.md

 ### `src/components/app/`

-- **`upload-form.tsx`**: The main form on the landing page for uploading or pasting document text.
+- **`upload-form.tsx`**: The main form on the landing page for uploading documents.
 Handles file validation, drag-and-drop, and initiates the text extraction process.
+- **`dashboard-client.tsx`**: The core client component for the `/dashboard` page.
+It fetches the document based on the URL and orchestrates the various analysis views (Summary, Glossary, etc.).
+This component is wrapped in a Suspense boundary on the dashboard page itself to allow for client-side data fetching without causing SSR issues on Vercel.
 - **`main-sidebar.tsx`**: The collapsible navigation sidebar that displays recent documents and allows users to delete them or start a new analysis.
 - **`document-viewer.tsx`**: The panel on the dashboard that displays the original uploaded document (PDF, DOCX, or image).
 - **`summary-view.tsx`**: Renders the AI-generated clause-by-clause summaries in an accordion format.